 U.S. natgas futures rise to 1-week high on expected colder weather

-Dec 10 (Reuters) - U.S. natural gas futures edged up to their highest in a week on Friday on forecasts for heating demand to rise in a couple of weeks with a seasonal cooling of the weather.
+Dec 10 (Reuters) - U.S. natural gas futures climbed almost 3% to a one-week high on Friday on forecasts for heating demand to rise in a couple of weeks with a seasonal cooling of the weather.

-Traders noted that price rise came even though the weather was still expected to remain milder than normal through late December.
+Traders noted that price rise occurred even though the weather was expected to remain milder than normal through late December.

-The contract, however, was still down about 7% for the week after it plunged over 11% on Monday in its biggest daily decline since January 2019.
-Last week, the contract dropped over 24% in its biggest weekly decline since February 2014.
+The contract, however, was still down about 5% for the week after it plunged more than 11% on Monday, its biggest daily decline since January 2019.
+Last week, the contract dropped more than 24% in its biggest weekly decline since February 2014.

 In recent months, global gas prices hit record highs as utilities around the world scrambled for liquefied natural gas (LNG) cargoes from the United States and elsewhere to replenish low stockpiles in Europe and meet surging demand in Asia, where energy shortfalls have caused power blackouts in China.